P7-33/Wallet-Matrix-ios-/README.md

 ## Installation

-1. `git clone git@github.com:horizontalsystems/Browser-wallet-ios.git`

-2. You need to have `Development.xcconfig` file for Debug configuration and `Production.xcconfig` file for Release in `UnstoppableWallet/UnstoppableWallet/Configuration`.
+1. You need to have `Development.xcconfig` file for Debug configuration and `Production.xcconfig` file for Release in `UnstoppableWallet/UnstoppableWallet/Configuration`.
 You can use sample configurations in `.template.xcconfig` files.

-3. Install Zcash library dependencies
+2. Install Zcash library dependencies

 ```
 $ curl https://sh.rustup.rs -sSf | sh